yeonghoo2/crashloop-operator/README.md

 - **Production Usage**: Thoroughly test in non-production environments before deploying to production clusters
 - **Permissions**: The operator requires cluster-wide permissions to view and delete ReplicaSets
-- **Scope**: Only targets ReplicaSets with exactly 1 replica to minimize impact
 - **Safety**: Always verify deletion criteria match your requirements

 ## 📄 License